From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Background and Related Work

 \subsubsection{Visibility Analysis Centring on Semantic Elements}

-The emergence of SVI as an essential data source in urban studies brings a new paradigm of visibility analysis, the visibility of semantic elements and instances.
+The emergence of SVI as an essential data source in urban studies has expanded the scope of visibility analysis towards semantic elements and instances.
 Commonly collected along road networks by map service providers, SVI presents good organisation and availability in metadata, such as coordinates, heading and field of view \citep{anguelov_google_2010,hou_comprehensive_2022}.
-With the convenience, SVI is commonly regarded as the visual proxy of human beings in the street environment \citep{ito_understanding_2024}.
+With the convenience, SVI is commonly used as a street-level visual proxy in urban environments \citep{ito_understanding_2024}.
 Relying on Computer Vision (CV) models, researchers can easily detect the pixels of buildings, trees, or designated object instances from SVI and calculate their existence ratio in the image frame.
 The pixel ratio, as a visibility metric, represents the extent to which the potential observer in the street environment perceives the element or instances.
 The Green View Factor (GVF), for example, is a metric of the perceived greenery element in streetscape, and is proven relevant to property price \citep{yang_financial_2021,xu_evaluation_2025}, and mental health conditions \citep{belcher_socioeconomic_2024}.
 Similarly, Building View Factor (BVF) and Sky View Factor (SVF) derived from SVI have become important metrics for describing urban canyon \citep{hu_classification_2020} from a human perspective, and play roles in Local Climate Zone (LCZ) classification \citep{li_fine-grained_2025} and climate modelling \citep{middel_sky_2018, Fujiwara2024-vs}.